sanjayb-28/CloudArena/README.md

 4. Consult `docs/PROJECT_OVERVIEW.md` for deeper architecture details, operational guidance, and the current roadmap.

 Auth0 setup cheat sheet: create a Regular Web Application, add `http://localhost:8000/auth/callback` to its allowed callbacks, configure a logout URL (e.g., `http://localhost:8000/`), create/verify an API with Identifier `https://cloudarena.api` (or your chosen audience), and copy the app’s client ID/secret into `.env`.
 No machine-to-machine client is required—the worker authenticates with the static `AUTH_TOKEN`.

+## Quick Demo Flow

+- Clone the repo and copy `.env.example` to `.env`, filling in Auth0, `AUTH_TOKEN`, and AWS profile values.
+- Run `docker compose up --build` with AWS sandbox credentials available.
+- Visit `http://localhost:8000/ui`, authenticate, and start a run with a descriptive goal (e.g., “assess public s3 exposure”).
+- Observe the UI timeline as SDK and Stratus results stream in, then generate the Markdown report for your team.
+- When finished, use the **Clear Runs** button (or `POST /ui/runs/clear`) and run `terraform destroy` in `aws/terraform/` if you provisioned real resources.

 ## Contributing